 Architect José Luis Cuevas broke away from the typical grid system common in Mexican urban planning.
 Instead, he created a grand circular boulevard, originally named Avenida del Hipódromo – now known as Avenida Ámsterdam.

 It’s a winding loop that curves back on itself, lined with trees and shaded walkways, giving the neighborhood its distinct, almost European feel.
+For those seeking an Art déco walking tour in Mexico City, this area remains a top highlight.

 A city searching for identity